Donald-Mahanahan/361p1/README.md

 considered plagiarism and be dealt with accordingly.
 So be safe CITE!
 [Here is some help creating links](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#links)
 * [Used to help learn how to iterate through a hashmap]https://www.geeksforgeeks.org/iterate-map-java/
+* [Used to help learn more about a linkedHashSet]https://www.geeksforgeeks.org/iterate-map-java/, https://docs.oracle.com/javase/7/docs/api/java/util/LinkedHashSet.html

 ----------
 This README template is using Markdown.
 To preview your README output, you can copy your file contents to a Markdown editor/previewer such as [https://stackedit.io/editor](https://stackedit.io/editor).